 This report is designed to provide a general overview of the Authority's finances.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to: James Wilkins, Director of Finance, Eagle River Water and Sanitation District, 846 Forest Road, Vail, Colorado 81657.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to: Linn Brooks, General Manager, Eagle River Water and Sanitation District, 846 Forest Road, Vail, Colorado 81657.